wp-plugins/lead-capturing-call-to-actions-by-vcita/readme.txt

 * vCIta keeps your complete communication history with every lead and client so you can always go back and see exactly where you stopped.
 * Returning clients to your site are greeted by livesite and can access a private client portal where they can view the communication history, notification of coming meetings, payments and more

-**Use vCita online scheduling Wordpress plugin Free version, or try vCita premium packages with 14 day no obligation trial**
+**vCita Calls to action is Free!
+The plugin connects to your vCita account.
+You may create a FREE account at vCita directly from the plugin.**

+= Translations =
-= vCita Lead Capruting Call To Actions is now available in the following Languages: =
+vCita Lead Capruting Call To Actions is fully translated to:

 * English
 * Spanish
+* Portuguese
-* Franch
+* French
 * Polish
 * Hebrew